 Our responsibility is to express an opinion on these consolidated financial statements based on our audit.
-This report is made solely to you, as a body, in accordance with the terms of our engagement, and for no other purpose.
+This report is made solely to you, as a body, in accordance with Section 90 of the Bermuda Companies Act, and for no other purpose.
 We do not assume responsibility towards or accept liability to any other person for the contents of this report.